Why Some Women Exercise Regularly While Others Don’t: Insights from a Study on Sedentary Lifestyle and Socio-emotional Behavior

 “Girls who were more socially active in their childhood are more likely to pursue higher education and end up in professions such as expert roles, which involve a lot of sitting time,” explains Johanna Ahola, one of the authors.

 As for temperament, scientists note that that measured at 42 years old would influence the level of physical activity of women at 61 years old.
 In detail, those who felt more negative emotions (frustration, sadness) at 42 years old did less physical activity at 61 years old.
-“It could be that women who experience more negative emotions have less pleasure (in doing) moderate to intense physical activities,” explains Tiia Kekäläinen, another author of this study.
+“It might be that women who experience more negative emotions have less pleasure (in doing) moderate to intense physical activities,” explains Tiia Kekäläinen, another author of this study.

 1695585007